Leading A Short-Term Program Abroad

 - Verify participants have submitted required documents and completed his/her participant checklist on the Study Abroad Web site

-- Submit any additions/deletions/correction to the participant list to IPS Office
+- Submit any additions/deletions/correction to the participant list to CIP Office

 - Hold a pre-departure orientation for program participants (Additional Resources)